A&E delays linked to tens of thousands of patient deaths, top doctors claim

 The Royal College of Emergency Medicine said the scale was ‘deeply distressing’

-A&E delays may have led to 23,000 patient deaths last year, top emergency doctors have claimed.
+A&E delays may have led to more than 20,000 patient deaths last year, top emergency doctors have claimed.

-Some 1.65 million people waited more than 12 hours for treatment after arriving in A&E departments in 2022, according to the Royal College of Emergency Medicine, as NHS patients faced unprecedented delays in accessing emergency care.
+“Hidden data” analysed by the Royal College of Emergency Medicine said 1.65 million people waited more than 12 hours for treatment after arriving in A&E departments in 2022 - with 23,003 of these later dying as a result.

-According to estimates from RCEM, 23,003 ”excess patient deaths” may be linked to these delays.
-It warned that long waiting times can have “catastrophic consequences for patient safety and mortality”.
+The RCEM warned that long waiting times can have “catastrophic consequences for patient safety and mortality”.

 Dr Adrian Boyle, president of the RCEM, said: “For a long time, we have known that the true scale of long waits in emergency departments has been hidden.